idkman2021/Rimworld-TPatches/README.md

 By default all fixes are enabled, all tweaks and balancing changes are disabled.
 You can enable/disable any feature in this mod using XML Extensions mod menu.

 ## Compatibility
 - If you use designation categories setting, load TPatches after Niilo's QOL mod.
-Niilo has similar setting which overwrites TPatches causing inconsistencies, like some VFE lights will be in furniture tab instead of lights tab.
 - Should be compatible with everything, but loading order is important!
 - **Loading order** - load as low as possible, just above the performance mods.